 Alternative 1: getfiles.app (free)

-Best for: One-off or occasional file collection.
-Freelancers, small teams, events, education.
+Best for: one-off or low-volume recurring collection.
+Freelancers, small teams, events, hiring, teachers, photographers delivering client galleries.

 Alternative 2: Dropbox File Request

-Built into Dropbox.
-Create a request link, files go to a folder in your Dropbox.
+The built-in Dropbox feature.
+Create a request link; uploads land in a folder in your Dropbox.

-Best for: Dropbox users collecting small amounts of files.
+Best for: solo Dropbox users collecting small batches under 2 GB total.

 Alternative 3: Google Forms with file upload